dmytroyarmak/frontend-dev-resources/README.md

 # frontend-dev-resources
-List of useful resources for front end developers
+List of useful resources for frontend developers

 ## Conferences